typedb/typedb-docs/07-examples/03-migration-java.md

 }
 ```

-`connectAndMigrate(Collection&lt;Input&gt; inputs)` is the only method that will be fired to initiate migration of the data into the `phone_calls` knowledge graph.
+`connectAndMigrate(Collection&lt;Input&gt; inputs)` is the only method that is fired to initiate migration of the data into the `phone_calls` knowledge graph.

 The following happens in this method:

 1. A Grakn instance `grakn` is created, connected to the server we have running locally at `localhost:48555`.
 2. A `session` is created, connected to the keyspace `phone_calls`.
 3. For each `input` object in the `inputs` collection, we call the `loadDataIntoGrakn(input, session)`.
-This will take care of loading the data as specified in the `input` object into our keyspace.
+This takes care of loading the data as specified in the `input` object into our keyspace.
 4. Finally, the `session` is closed.

 ## Load the Data Into phone_calls